Azure/azure-powershell/src/StackHCI/docs/Register-AzStackHCI.md

 ### -ArcServerResourceGroupName
 Specifies the Arc Resource Group name.
-If not specified, service will generate a unique Resource Group name
+If not specified, cluster resource group name will be used.

 ```yaml
 Type: System.String